The very British story of Kevin, the pandemic peacock

 “I thought it was surreal,” Evans said.

 In those relatively early days of the coronavirus pandemic, Yardley was still reeling from the country’s abrupt closure.
-Some 400 students, ages 3 to 11, typically romped around the grounds.
+Some 400 students, ages 3 to 11, typically played around the grounds.
 But after the lockdown, the school was almost empty, with only 35 or so in-person learners, primarily those whose parents were deemed key workers.

 Seven months on, the bird — since christened Kevin — is still calling the Chingford neighborhood in this northeast section of London home and the Yardley school his home base.
 For locals who use Facebook to document his travels, Kevin has become a source of joy and solace, a symbol of freedom in this age of lockdowns and a new means of connecting with neighbors at a time when many have never felt so isolated.